its-dirg/pefim-proxy_docker/README.md

 Download the PEFIM proxy docker project from: https://github.com/its-dirg/pefim-proxy_docker

+The scripts has been verified in OSX, CentOS and Ubuntu.

 All files necessary to build the PEFIM idp image are located in the dockerfiles directory.
 To build the image run the script::

     dockerfiles/build.sh